JeffreySheng3/DiscordBot/README.md

 - !EightBall - Replies with a random eight ball response
 - !FlipCoin - Returns heads or tails.
 - !Help - Returns a list of supported commands.
+## Role Control
+Adds/removes roles depending on emote reaction to message.
+## Censor
+Detects banned words and removes the messages.